kstathou/orion/orion/core/README.md

 **Note**: You can find the required details on the AWS RDS console.

 ## How to connect to the AWS RDS instance using SQLAlchemy ##
+Assuming you have already installed the AWS CLI, you can run the following to start a session:

 ``` python
 import boto3